-4.4 Preferences - Palette
+4.4 Preferences - Palettes

 As well as providing a means to select a pre-existing palette from the dropdown list you can also edit an existing palette or create a new one by saving the changes under another name.
 You could for instance alter colours to match your preferred SDR receiver app.
-We plan to make palette files available to match common SDR apps on our website.